 The Sustainability minor is intentionally interdisciplinary and includes core classes from the sciences, social sciences, and humanities.
 The minor allows for three additional electives chosen from the sciences or social sciences (at least one science elective is required).
 The goal of the minor is to provide a curriculum that encourages students to learn to communicate and to solve problems of societal relevance that straddle disciplinary boundaries in sustainability and global change.

-Students who want to declare a Sustainability minor or who want to discuss questions about a Sustainability minor should see the program adviser, Professor Daniel Reichman (Anthropology) at email@example.com
+Students who want to declare a Sustainability minor or who want to discuss questions about a Sustainability minor should contact the program advisor, Professor Karen Berger (Earth and Environmental Sciences) at email@example.com

 The Steering Committee for the Sustainability minor was comprised of faculty from Anthropology, Chemical Engineering, Earth and Environmental Sciences, Philosophy, and Political Science Departments.

 Prerequisite Statement: Some classes require prerequisites (noted below).
 AP equivalents or instructor approval is also acceptable.